Graziqt6/minjame/README.md

 ## Try It

-### Devnet Mode
+### Simulation Mode
-Connect a Phantom wallet (set to Devnet), get USDC from [faucet.circle.com](https://faucet.circle.com), and run real Solana transactions.
+Connect any Phantom wallet.
+The app runs a real eligibility check on your wallet history, then lets you simulate the full borrow and repay cycle without any real funds.
+If your wallet is not eligible, you can still try the simulation anyway.

-**For judges:** The full borrow and repay cycle is live on Devnet.
-Program ID is verifiable on Explorer.
-Every score update is a real on-chain write.
+**For judges:** Connect any wallet → see real eligibility check → simulate full borrow and repay cycle → watch tier and score update in real time.

 ---